Generic Name: bevacizumab (BE-va-SIZ-ue-mab)

 If OVERDOSE is suspected:

 Bevacizumab solution is usually handled and stored by a health care provider.
-If you are using bevacizumab solution at home, store bevacizumab solution as directed by your pharmacist or health care provider.
+You will not store it at home.
 Keep bevacizumab solution out of the reach of children and away from pets.

 - If you have any questions about bevacizumab solution, please talk with your doctor, pharmacist, or other health care provider.